teodutu/operating-systems/content/chapters/compute/lab/content/synchronization.md

 And the `while` loop that checks if there are any new messages is necessary because `wait()` can return after an arbitrary long time.
 Therefore, it's necessary to check for messages again when waking up.

-So now we have both synchronisation **and** signalling.
+So now we have both synchronization **and** signalling.
 This is what conditions are for, ultimately.

-Now that you understand the concept of synchronisation, you should apply it in a broader context.
+Now that you understand the concept of synchronization, you should apply it in a broader context.
-[In the Arena](./arena.md#synchronisation---thread-safe-data-structure), you'll find an exercise asking you to make an existing arraylist implementation thread-safe.
+[In the Arena](./arena.md#synchronization---thread-safe-data-structure), you'll find an exercise asking you to make an existing arraylist implementation thread-safe.
 Have fun!

 ### Thread-Local Storage (TLS)